lknorris/VPN-DEMONSTRATION/README.md

 ## **Project Description**
 This is a demonstration of VPN software and virtual machine use to observe what a VPN does in a real-world setting.
+I will be walking through what a VPN is, how to install it, and why you would need one.
+I will also use a virtual network for this demonstration.

 ## **Project Summary**
-- ### **🔹 Feature 1:**
+- ### **🔹 What is a VPN?**
-  Describe the first feature of your project here.
+  A VPN (Virtual Private Network) is a service that helps you protect your online privacy and secure your internet connection.
+It works by creating an encrypted tunnel between your device (like your computer, smartphone, or tablet) and the internet.

 - ### **🔹 Feature 2:**
   Describe the second feature of your project here.